Controlled Access Status for Emergency, Disaster or Severe Weather

 C. Attendance Requirements Related to Adverse Conditions

-If the university, an operating unit(s) or building(s) is declared officially closed, all non-essential, benefits eligible employees and all essential, benefits eligible employees who are not scheduled/requested to work will be granted administrative leave for the hours they were scheduled to work, except for those who have already been scheduled and received approval for leave.
+If the university, an operating unit(s) or building(s) is changed to controlled access, all non-essential, benefits eligible employees and all essential, benefits eligible employees who are not scheduled/requested to work will be granted administrative leave for the hours they were scheduled to work, except for those who have already been scheduled and received approval for leave.
 Their absences will be reported according to the leave that was previously approved.

-Essential employees who are scheduled/requested to work will be required to report to their designated work site during their appointed work schedule even when the institution or specific operating unit(s) or building(s) has been officially declared closed due to adverse conditions.
-Essential employees who do not report to work on a day the university or a specific operating unit(s) or building(s) is officially closed and who were scheduled/requested to do so must use leave without pay or other appropriate leave at the discretion of the supervisor.
+Essential employees who are scheduled/requested to work will be required to report to their designated work site (on or off campus) during their appointed work schedule even when the institution or specific operating unit(s) or building(s) has been changed to controlled access due to adverse conditions.
+Essential employees who do not report to work on a day the university or a specific operating unit(s) or building(s) is on controlled access and who were scheduled/requested to do so must use leave without pay or other appropriate leave at the discretion of the supervisor.
 No administrative leave will be given.
 If an essential employee cannot report to work, the employee must contact his or her direct supervisor as soon as possible.
 Such employees may be subject to disciplinary action in accordance with applicable university disciplinary policies (HOOP 44, Faculty Reappointment and Non-Reappointment, HOOP 133, Faculty Termination, HOOP 153, Termination of Appointment: Administrative and Professional and/or HOOP 187, Discipline and Dismissal of Classified Employees).

 Employees who are essential, scheduled and report to their designated work site (on or off campus) will be compensated as follows:

 1. Exempt Employees

-Employees who are exempt from the provisions of the Fair Labor Standards Act will receive compensatory time off on an hour-for-hour basis for all hours they are required to work off-site or to be present .
+Classified employees who are exempt from the provisions of the Fair Labor Standards Act will receive compensatory time off on an hour-for-hour basis for all hours they are required to work off-site or to be present .
 This compensatory time must be taken during the 12-month period following the end of the workweek during which the time occurred.
 Exempt employees will not be paid for compensatory time not taken during this 12-month period, nor will an exempt employee be paid for outstanding compensatory time on termination of employment.
 Additionally, classified exempt employees may receive a stipend as determined by the Executive Control Team in consultation with the Vice President and Chief Human Resources Officer and the Senior Vice President, Finance and Business Services and Chief Financial Officer.

 Exempt employees in a staff nurse capacity at The University of Texas Harris County Psychiatric Hospital (UTHCPC) will be compensated in accordance with the UTHCPC Staffing in Emergency Conditions policy.

 2. Non-exempt Employees